What Is Gray Death?

-What’s in a batch of gray death can be unknown.
-A batch can contain opioids, stimulants, and other substances.
-If a batch contains carfentanil—an elephant tranquilizer that is 100 times the potency of fentanyl—this substance can increase the likelihood of a fatal overdose.
-Similarly, he or she can have a different experience based on what is in the batch.
-Someone expecting a more intense combination of drugs may be disappointed if they don’t suffer expected symptoms associated with extremely potent opioids.
+What’s in a batch of Gray Death can be unknown.
+A batch can contain Opioids, Stimulants, and other substances.
+If a batch contains Carfentanil—an elephant tranquilizer that is 100 times the potency of Fentanyl—this substance can increase the likelihood of a fatal overdose.
+Similarly, users can have a different experience based on what is in the batch.
+Someone expecting a more intense combination of drugs may be disappointed if they don’t suffer expected symptoms associated with extremely potent Opioids.

-Although gray death can be consumed by smoking it, the harmful ingredients make it so lethal, some reports warn against touching the drug.
-Ingredients found in the drug like carfentanil can cause death by being exposed to the skin or inhaled.
-Unfortunately, police who seize the drugs and EMT staff have to be careful not to touch batches of the drug, as they can die or need medical attention due to exposure.
+Although Gray Death can be smoked, the harmful ingredients make it so lethal that some reports warn against touching the drug.
+Ingredients found in the drug, like Carfentanil, can cause death by being exposed to the skin or inhaled.
+Unfortunately, police who seize the drugs and EMT staff have to be careful not to touch batches of the drug; they can die or need medical attention due to exposure.

-Batches of gray death were confiscated throughout some of the American South, specifically Georgia, Alabama, and Florida and other states like Indiana, Ohio, and Pennsylvania.
+Batches of Gray Death were confiscated throughout some of the American South, specifically Georgia, Alabama, and Florida as well as other states like Indiana, Ohio, and Pennsylvania.
 The challenge with this drug is the user not knowing what is in the chemical cocktail, hence fatal overdoses.
-The state of Georgia reported 17 cases of gray death overdoses.
-Additionally, Georgia authorities seized 50 batches of the drug in a 4 month time span in previous years.
+The state of Georgia reported 17 cases of Gray Death overdoses.
+Additionally, Georgia authorities seized 50 batches of the drug in a 4 month time span.

-Some ingredients found in gray death like heroin, carfentanil, fentanyl, and U-47700 have individually contributed to America’s opioid crisis.
-The abuse of opioids has been responsible for the deaths of over 20,000 Americans in 2014, climbing to 70,980 deaths in 2017.
+Some ingredients found in Gray Death, like Heroin, Carfentanil, Fentanyl, and U-47700 have individually contributed to America’s Opioid crisis.
+The abuse of Opioids has been responsible for the deaths of over 20,000 Americans in 2014, climbing to 70,980 deaths in 2017.
 The numbers have increased more recently due to the COVID-19 pandemic.
-There has been ongoing research on the amount of fatalities that occurred due to gray death.
+There has been ongoing research on the amount of fatalities that occurred due to Gray Death.
 Those taking the drug are at extremely high risks of overdosing.
-The body cannot process the potent mixture of the opioids, let alone process harmful opioids like heroin, carfentanil, and fentanyl independently.
+The body cannot process the potent mixture of the Opioids.

 - Shallow breathing